Effects of the Quantum Potential on lower dimensional models of analogue gravity: 2. Gross-Pitaevskii (GP) model for Minimal ` Non-local ' -wave scattering

 In the absence of $k^{4}$-term in the dispersion relation, the excitations are basically massless phonons with their speed $c_{s}=\sqrt{gn/m}$ in the medium.
 Corresponding to the model in Eq.\eqref{eq:02}, the healing length is \be \xi_{0}=\frac{\hbar}{\sqrt{2mgn}}=\frac{1}{\sqrt{8\pi an}} ; \ee which is considered to be very small compared to the relevant length scales of the dynamics in the usual picture where the quartic term (quantum potential) resulting in the dispersion (Eq.\eqref{eq:07}) is thrown away.

-In our model, the healing length becomes \be \xi=\xi_{0}\left(\frac{1}{2} - 4\pi a^{3}n \right)^{1/2} \equiv \xi_{0}\epsilon ; \ee which is tunable by tuning $a$ and can be brought to zero at a rate much faster than $\frac{1}{\sqrt{a}}$ if the stability of the actual BEC permits, see \cite{sup}.
+In our model, the healing length becomes \be \xi=\xi_{0}\left(\frac{1}{2} - 4\pi a^{3}n \right)^{1/2} \equiv \xi_{0}\epsilon ; \ee which is tunable by tuning $a$ and can be brought to zero at a rate much faster than $\frac{1}{\sqrt{a}}$ if the stability of the actual BEC permits, see .
 Independent of the extent of tunability, the correction term and the resulting modified $\xi$ are relevant as one looks at smaller length scales.
 Note that, shrinking of $\xi$ corresponds to an increase of effective mass.

 In our following analysis, we would consider the model in Eq.\eqref{eq:04} instead of the most simplified contact interaction model in Eq.\eqref{eq:02}.
-However, the main results would be equally valid for the local GP equation(Eq.\eqref{eq:02}) while $\xi$ being replaced by $\xi_{0}$.
-So, the following analysis is not at all contingent on adding the additional correction term representing non-locality, but the presence of this correction term makes the analysis more general showing the possible role of the tuning of the s-wave scattering length $a$ on the dispersion at the level of first minimal approximation.
+However, the main results would equally be valid for the local GP equation (i.e. Eq.\eqref{eq:02}) as well where $\xi$ gets replaced by $\xi_{0}$.
+So, the following analysis is not at all contingent on adding the additional correction term representing non-locality, but the presence of this correction term makes the analysis more general showing the possible role of tuning the s-wave scattering length $a$ on the dispersion at the level of first minimal approximation.